sphars/math-sheets/README.md

 - Set the min/max operand values (0-1000 inclusive, may adjust)
   - For division problems, the second operand is regenerated if it's 0 to avoid divide by zero problems
 - Set the number of problems to generate
-  - Currently I'm creating the PDF so that it fits 35 problems (5x7) per page.
-May adjust this
+  - Currently I'm creating the PDF so that it fits 35 problems (5x7) per page, which may change
-- Option to set the operand order (highest or lowest first)
+- Set the operand order (highest or lowest first)
-- Option to not have negative numbers, which overrides operand order to highest first (helpful with subtraction problems)
+- Don't have negative answers, which overrides operand order to highest first (helpful with subtraction problems)
-- Option to make answers be integers only (for division problems)
+- Make answers be integers only (for division problems)
   - If unselected, then answers are rounded to 3 decimal places
-- (WIP) Option to change the division notation to long division
+- (WIP) Change the division notation to long division

 For generating the PDFs, there's a couple options to change: